Skip to main content

 Icons depicting an area manager role

-What does a typical week look like for you?
+What does a typical week look like for you as a social care Area Manager?

 No week is the same.
 I split my time between visiting services, attending internal and external meetings, and carrying out quality and compliance work.